JuliaLang/julia/doc/src/manual/faq.md

 Julia does not have an analog of MATLAB's `clear` function; once a name is defined in a Julia session (technically, in module `Main`), it is always present.

-If memory usage is your concern, you can always replace objects with ones that consume less memory.
+If memory usage is a concern, you can always replace objects with ones that consume less memory.
 For example, if `A` is a gigabyte-sized array that you no longer need, you can free the memory with `A = nothing`.
 The memory will be released the next time the garbage collector runs; you can force this to happen with [`gc()`](@ref Base.GC.gc).
 Moreover, an attempt to use `A` will likely result in an error, because most methods are not defined on type `Nothing`.

 ### How can I modify the declaration of a type in my session?